Key Points:

 Cleaning and restoring sensors in your black/gray combo tank may look a little different depending on how you’re using it.

 If you’ve tried these techniques, including the cleaning steps for both black and gray tanks and have still not seen your combo tank sensors restored to proper functionality, your sensors may be broken.
-As an alternative to intenal tank sensors, you can install external level sensors like these SeeLevel RV Tank Sensors, that will not easily be blocked by debris because they are on the outside of the tank; however, debris sticking to the inside of the wall right in front of the external sensor can still cause a misread, so be sure you are following The Unique Method’s guidelines to keep tanks clean and free of waste residue.
+As an alternative to internal tank sensors, you can install external level sensors like these SeeLevel RV Tank Sensors, that will not easily be blocked by debris because they are on the outside of the tank; however, debris sticking to the inside of the wall right in front of the external sensor can still cause a misread, so be sure you are following The Unique Method’s guidelines to keep tanks clean and free of waste residue.

 Modified Black Tank Sensor Cleaning for Full-Time RVers

 If you are a full-time RVer, cleaning RV black tank tank sensors can be a lot trickier when you’re trying to use the wastewater holding tanks at the same time; you may not have the ability to fill the tank completely with water (which is ideal).
 If you suspect a sensor issue and need to clean them while using your tanks, fill your black tank(s) half or three quarters full with water (depending on anticipated usage), add one bottle of Restore-It per black tank, and continue regularly using your toilet, ideally letting the solution work for a full 72 hours before dumping.
-The best option is always to clean sensors without using the tanks so that the cleaning solution can reach even the highest sensor, but modifying the cleaning process in order to continue using them should still help to a point.
+The best option is always to clean sensors without using the tanks so that the cleaning solution can reach even the highest sensor, but modifying the cleaning process in order to continue using them should still help to a point, although results may vary.

 Review